pranshubarve/laravel-incremental-api/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+# laravel-incremental-api

+It contain the practice session of incremental API in Laravel 5.4.
+You can use this setup but recommended to use the fresh setup from Laravel Composer.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable, creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: